Badge photo

 Yes.
 Python is a popular and flexible language that’s used professionally in a wide variety of contexts.

-Where can you learn basic Python programming?
+Where can I learn basic Python programming?

 • Python lists